-Following the development of the draft Local List, a further public engagement will take place, with owners of the proposed heritage assets and members of the public being given a final chance to review the list.
+Following the publication of the draft Local List, a further public engagement will take place, with owners of the proposed heritage assets and members of the public being given a final chance to review and comment on the list.
+A letter will be sent to the owner of the asset to inform them of its inclusion and what impact this will have.